Common Hand Injuries and How to Avoid Them

 - Keep your tetanus immunization up to date.

-Remember, If you have had an injury to your hand or arm and things don’t appear to be improving after one or two weeks, consider seeing a hand surgeon for an exam to make sure that a more serious injury isn’t present.
-Call your doctor if you experience any of the following:
+Remember, if you have had an injury to your hand or arm and it doesn’t appear to be improving after one or two weeks, consider seeing a hand surgeon for an exam to make sure that a more serious injury isn’t present.

 - color changes